 Resizing will make it slightly smaller, but not that much.

 The outline will make the entire artwork larger and easier to build.
-Resizing will satisfy the sign codes for permitting and not exceed the maximum square footage.
+Resizing will satisfy the sign codes for permitting and not exceed the maximum square footage. - You can select the serif points and use a nudge feature in the drawing software to create a longer serif.

 If you have an ACE, ACE+, or Freedom machine, use a width of at least 1 inch and a length of 1.5 inches for the serifs.
 A width of 1.1 inches or more is even better!